zscaler-hero/zscaler-client-hostnames-dns-forwarder/README.md

 ZSCALER_CLIENT_SECRET=your_client_secret
 ```

-Replace the values with your OAuth credentials obtained from the Zscaler admin portal.
+Replace the values with your OAuth credentials obtained from the Zscaler admin portal (you will need at least read-only access to the Zscaler ZCC API)

 ## ⚙️ Unbound Configuration